 - Perform bathroom tasks and get into your sleepwear.
 Leave no obstacles to you getting into bed once the sleep-wave arrives.

 - Do something relaxing that isn’t stimulating.
 Have a conversation, read a novel, do some mindful colouring, knit, do art, write a letter, for bonus points do some gratitude and mindfulness or meditation.

 - When the sleep-wave arrives, ride it straight to bed—no last-minute delays.
 If there is no sleep wave arriving, go to bed and read or meditate; it will take some time to re-program your circadian rhythm.

 - Sleep in the absence of light.

 - Expose yourself to bright light on waking.
-Ideally within 10 minutes of waking, preferably sunlight; season permitting.
+Ideally, within 10 minutes of waking up, preferably sunlight; season permitting.